emissary-ingress/emissary/reference/filter-reference.md

       sending it to other filters or the upstream service (normally *allowing* the request to be forwarded to the upstream service with modifications).
+ * If a filter has a `ifRequestHeader` setting, the filter is skipped unless the request (including any modifications made by earlier filters) matches the described header; the request must have the HTTP header field `name` (case-insensitive) set to `value` (case-sensitive); or have `name` set to any non-empty string if `value` is unset.
  * `onDeny` identifies what to do when the filter returns an "HTTP response":
    - `"break"`: End processing, and return the response directly to